 Another important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
 People in Portugal work 1 691 hours a year, less than the OECD average of 1 765 hours.
 Another key measure, however, is how many people work very long hours.
-The share of employees working more than 50 hours per week is not very large across OECD countries.
+The share of employees working 50 hours or more per week is not very large across OECD countries.
 In Portugal, about 9% of employees work very long hours, in line with the OECD average.
 Overall, men spend more hours in paid work: in Portugal 13% of men work very long hours, compared with 6% for women.

 Better Policies for Better Lives

 Portuguese families need further childcare support

 For over a generation of families, fertility rates in Portugal have been falling.
 Today, only four other OECD countries have a lower fertility rate.
 Sustainable fertility is important to ensure aging populations don’t threaten Portugal’s welfare systems and future productivity.